The 3 Major Changes in Your Urine to Keep an Eye Out For

-Checking your urine for changes in color, odor and consistency provides a quick snapshot of your urological health.
-Healthy urine ranges in several shades of yellow with a slight odor, depending on your hydration level.
-Unusual colors or consistency changes, on the other hand, can indicate an underlying health problem.
+Checking your urine for changes in color, odor, and consistency provides a quick snapshot of your urological health.
+Typically, healthy urine ranges in several shades of yellow with a slight odor, depending on your hydration level.
+On the other hand, unusual colors or consistency changes can indicate an underlying health problem.

 While these issues can be temporary, they may be indicative of a more serious issue within the urinary tract that requires examination by a specialist.
-Because of this, it’s important to check your urine frequently for any notable changes.
+Because of this, it’s important to check your urine frequently for any notable changes and contact a professional if anything is alarming.

-Here is a complete breakdown of the potential changes in urine to look for, what they mean, and what you can do to make sure your urinary system is healthy overall.
+Here is a complete breakdown of changes in urine you can look out for, what they mean, and what you can do to make sure your urinary system is healthy.

 1. Color Changes in Urine

-It’s important to note that changes in the color of urine are extremely common and can be caused by several factors.
-The most common colors you might notice are shades of brown, red or orange.
+It’s important to note that changes in urine color are extremely common and can be caused by several factors.
+The most common colors you might notice are shades of brown, red, or orange.
 Unusual, but still common, pigments that can appear in urine include blue or green.

 Red/Brown Urine Color

-A red or brown tint in your urine is a common symptom that usually points to dehydration or blood in the urinary tract, among other causes.
+A red or brown tint in your urine is a common symptom that can point to a number of causes.

 Medical Causes

-Red or brown-colored urine may be caused by a number of medical reasons.
-Some of the most common include: dehydration, urinary tract infections, blood in the urinary tract (also known as hematuria) and kidney stones.
-Certain types of cancer, as well as lead or mercury poisoning, may also result in red or brown urine.
+Red or brown-colored urine may be caused by several medical reasons.
+Some of the most common causes include dehydration, urinary tract infections, blood in the urinary tract (also known as hematuria), and kidney stones.
+Certain types of cancer, as well as lead or mercury poisoning, may also result in red or brown-colored urine.

 Food Causes

-Some common foods that can temporarily produce a red or brown tint in urine: beets, blackberries, rhubarb, along with any food or drink containing a large amount of artificial coloring.
+Some common foods that can temporarily produce a red or brown tint in urine are beets, blackberries, and rhubarb, along with any food or drink containing a large amount of artificial coloring.

 Medication Causes

-There are many over-the-counter and prescribed medications that can also cause red or brown urine.
-Some of the most well-known medications include:
+Many over-the-counter and prescribed medications can also cause red or brown-colored urine.
+Some of the most well-known medications to produce these colors include:

 • Ex-Lax (Sennosides)